jonataslaet/karatedopi/README.md

 # Karatedopi

-This project aims to build an application that manages karate practitioners and karate tournaments.
+Here you find an application that manages karate practitioners and tournaments.
+You also find the UML project of this application.

 ## 🚀 Introduction